montysecurity/GROT/README.md

   -k, --include-forks   Also search repos this user has forked -s SEARCH, --search SEARCH
-                        Search for the provided string in all commits --seconds SECONDS     Number of seconds to sleep between archiving commits (Default: 3) (Increase this if you see an error sayng zip files are being used by another process)
+                        Search for the provided string in all commits -r REPO, --repo REPO  Limit search to the repo provided --seconds SECONDS     Number of seconds to sleep between archiving commits (Default: 3) (Increase this if you see an error sayng zip files are being used by
+                        another process)
 ```